Digital Marketing Agency InboundJunction Launches Dedicated Marketing Service to Support Businesses Fighting COVID-19

 "The team at InboundJunction reacted immediately and adjusted the strategy to match our current needs.
 They helped us spread the message across international media and reach thousands of relevant readers.
 Their commitment is invaluable, especially in these uncertain times", Klimko said.

-InboundJunction invites businesses & startups developing MedTech, Edtech, and similar products that are focused on coronavirus control to get in touch to discuss utilizing the COVID-19 package to broadcast their message to the world.
-To learn more about InboundJunction's specialized PR and marketing offering, click here.
+InboundJunction invites startups developing MedTech, EdTech, and similar products that are focused on coronavirus control to get in touch to discuss utilizing the COVID-19 package to broadcast their message to the world.

 About InboundJunction

-InboundJunction is a marketing and PR agency with eight years of experience of delivering campaigns for major global brands and leading startups, such as Oberlo, Hubspot, Neil Patel, Appsflyer, Wix, and others.
-The company's performance-based model enables clients to monitor camapaign results and optimize their marketing spend.
-InboundJunction's unrivaled network of traditional and digital media resources enables businesses to get seen when and where it matters most.
+InboundJunction is a marketing group providing PR, content marketing and SEO services to businesses worldwide as well as acts as a private investment fund for startups.
+InboundJunction has more than ten years of experience in delivering campaigns for major global brands and leading startups such as Appsflyer, ClickMeeting, Hubspot, HotJar, Payoneer and many others, tapping into an unrivaled network of traditional and digital media connections, allowing businesses to get seen when and where it matters most.
+Using a unique "Pay-per-Success' model InboundJunction allows clients to optimize their spend and get transparency on their digital marketing efforts.

+To learn more about InboundJunction, please visit https://inboundjunction.com/ and to get more info on its unique offering please visit https://inboundjunction.com/covid-19-marketing-and-pr.

 Orian Tal, VP Operations